 Extraterritorial costs and the 30%-facility

 Employees who come from another state to work in the Netherlands often receive an extra reimbursement for the extra costs incurred for their stay away from their country of origin, what are referred to as the extraterritorial costs.
-You can opt either for the reimbursement of the actual costs incurred by the employee or, subject to conditions, the application of the 30%-facility.
+You can opt either for the reimbursement of the actual extraterritorial costs incurred by the employee or, subject to conditions, the application of the 30%-facility.

 Reimbursement of the actual costs

 The reimbursement of extraterritorial costs is a specific exemption (see Allowances, benefits in kind and provisions).
-When you reimburse the actual extraterritorial you will need to ensure that these costs, incurred in reasonableness, are plausible.
+When you reimburse the actual extraterritorial costs you will need to ensure that these costs, incurred in reasonableness, are plausible.
 You then enter the costs and reimbursement for each employee in your payroll records.

 Reimbursement using the 30%-facility

 When you apply the 30%-facility you may, without furnishing additional proof, reimburse untaxed a maximum of 30% of the wages inclusive of the reimbursement in the form of a specific exemption of the extraterritorial costs.
 You may also opt to issue the employee 30/70 of the wages exclusive of the reimbursement as a tax free reimbursement.
-When you also issue the employee extra reimbursements or provisions alongside the actual extraterritorial costs then these reimbursements or provisions are part of your employee's wages.
+When you also issue the employee extra reimbursements or provisions for the actual extraterritorial costs then these reimbursements or provisions are part of your employee's wages.
 You may also indicate this salary as final levy wages.

-When the actual extraterritorial costs are in excess of the 30%-facility then the actual costs are classified as a specific exemption.
+When the actual extraterritorial costs are in excess of the 30%-reimbursement then the actual costs are classified as a specific exemption.
 However, if you do so then you may no longer apply the 30%-facility.

 This section contains information about: